radioxoma/heval/README.md

 ## Heval — a human evaluator.
 Calculate what your human crave!

 The program describes an human being, small or grown.
-It takes basic anthropometric values (sex, height) and calculates BMI, BSA, IBW, fluid, respiratory and energy demands, urinary output, some drugs dosage and more.
-Heval also incorporates sophisticated ABG analyzer.
+It takes basic anthropometric values (sex, height) and calculates [BMI](https://en.wikipedia.org/wiki/Body_mass_index), [BSA](https://en.wikipedia.org/wiki/Body_surface_area), [IBW](https://en.wikipedia.org/wiki/Human_body_weight#Ideal_body_weight), [fluid](https://en.wikipedia.org/wiki/Fluid_replacement), respiratory and [energy](https://en.wikipedia.org/wiki/Basal_metabolic_rate) demands, urinary output, some drugs dosage and more.
+Heval also incorporates sophisticated [ABG interpreter](https://en.wikipedia.org/wiki/Acid%E2%80%93base_homeostasis).

 Main features:

-* Minimal user input — some unknown values (like weight) can be estimated using others (height)
+* Minimal user input — some unknown values (like weight) can be estimated automatically using others (height)
 * Only measurable parameters — no need to speak with a human of interest or it's congeners
 * No need to input same data into multiple forms
-* No "Calculate" button — when Heval will know enough about your human, it will push back evaluated data immediately
+* No "Calculate" button — evaluated data changes immediately with your input
 * Every calculation referenced and explained in source code, so everyone can reproduce it
 * It's got electrolytes